apache/geode/Troubleshooting-Heap.md

 	         | maximumHeapSize | 81250

 ##Action
-There are several ways to eliminate a heap memory issue including:
+There are several ways to eliminate heap issues, including:

 * Increase the maximum amount of heap available to the VM using the *-Xmx* VM argument
 * Configure one or more regions to overflow so that their values are not stored on the heap